Looking up at the corner of a modern building with a honeycomb pattern of balconies, against a clear blue sky.

 This may include:

-• Defining and overseeing communications strategy across the organization
+• Defining and overseeing marketing and communications strategy across the organization

 • Guiding marketing priorities and ensuring alignment with business goals